coryadams/health-telemetry/README.md

     "fileName": "17593651400_ACTIVITY.fit"
     }

+## Obersvability with OTEL

+This application will use Open Telemetry for Traces, Metrics and Logging with the ability to store OTLP data into Clickhouse

+Installation of the OTEL Collector is here : https://opentelemetry.io/docs/collector/installation/

+For Linux

+If you modify the Collector configuration file or /etc/otelcol/otelcol.conf, restart the otelcol service to apply the changes by running:

+sudo systemctl restart otelcol

+To check the output from the otelcol service, run:

+sudo journalctl -fu otelcol

 ## Todo

 - Create a simple UI to take input for a user id and datetime range and display heart rate data in a graph.

+For evaluating performance:
+- Consider getting location data for alt, lat, long, temp - Do we need GPX files for this?

+-